adityapaul18/google-clone/README.md

 I have hosted the web app in google fire base("I used google to host google " XXD) . hence i cannot share firebase files and the link of the app but you cab have the preview of the application in the preview folder.

+The google custom searvh api allows only 100 searches per day, thats a limition from the api side but thats okay for standard day to day user.

-u can easily host your app on firebase using powershell/terminal and simple instructions on google firebase website
+U can easily host your app on firebase using powershell/terminal and simple instructions on google firebase website

 Feel free to make changes in the the repositoryy branches to add upgrades :)